Anti-Australian sentiment: East Timor

-Anti-Australian sentiment grew within East Timor, during the period of the Timor Gap Treaty which was signed during the Indonesian occupation of East Timor.
-The sentiment was further intensified by the political and economic issues between East Timor and Australia, particularly over oil and gas resources within the Timor Sea, which sparked major protests.
+Anti-Australian sentiment grew significantly within East Timor during the period of the Timor Gap Treaty which was signed during the Indonesian occupation of East Timor.
+The sentiment was further intensified by the political and economic issues between East Timor and Australia, following Timor-Leste's independence particularly over oil and gas resources within the Timor Sea, which sparked major protests and resulted in the Timor Sea Treaty.
+Negotiations were later exacerbated by the Australia–East Timor spying scandal.